gelvogit/gelvoLinuxDropBoxBackupSystem/README.md

 	- select an app name

 	Copy you App key and App secret

+	- Under the permissions tab, make sure you have the following ticked: files.metadata.write files.content.write

 3) Edit  webroot/index.php and place the following settings: